datamasque/DataMasque-AWS-RDS-masking-stepfunctions-blueprint/README.md

-# AWS SAM template datamasque-aws-blueprint
+# DataMasque AWS Masking Stepfunctions Blueprint

 ## Introduction
 This DataMasque blueprint is written in AWS CloudFormation format to provision resources that automate data masking workflow on RDS instances using native AWS services.